kloudlite/kloudlite/README.md

 ## Features
 - **Isolated and Replicable Local Development Containers**: Kloudlite provides developers with isolated local development containers that seamlessly connect with remote environments.
 This setup ensures a replicable development process that is both efficient and consistent across different machines and team members.

-- **Comprehensive Environment Management**: Kloudlite environments are designed to manage configurations, secrets, applications and external services, ensuring that all your development needs are met within a unified platform.
+- **Comprehensive Environment Management**: Kloudlite environments handle configurations, secrets, and access to managed services, applications, and external services efficiently.
+These environments are designed to meet all your development needs.
+Since they are stateless and ephemeral, developers can easily clone them for isolated, parallel development efforts.

 - **Application/Service Interception**: With Kloudlite, developers can intercept and replace an application or service running in the remote environment with the version running in their local IDE.
 This feature allows for real-time testing and debugging before proceeding with builds and deployments, significantly enhancing development efficiency.